minhnguyen-ai/askimo/docs/creating-new-chat-model.md

 ### 6. Register Your Factory

-Register your factory in the `ModelRegistry`.
-The best place to do this is by modifying the `init` block in `ModelRegistry.kt`:
+Register your factory in the `ProviderRegistry`.
+The best place to do this is by modifying the `init` block in `Provideregistry.kt`:

 ```kotlin
 init {